PowershellScripts/PowershellScripts.github.io/articles/en/copilot/controlsystem.md

 [Copilot Dashboard in Viva Insights ](https://learn.microsoft.com/en-us/viva/insights/org-team-insights/copilot-dashboard)

-And the great news is that the Microsoft Copilot Dashboard in Viva Insights is available to any customer with a Microsoft 365 or Office 365 subscription for business or enterprise, and who has an active Exchange Online account.
+The great news is that any customer with a Microsoft 365 or Office 365 subscription for business or enterprise,plus active Exchange Online account, can **view** (important) the Copilot Dashboard.
 Neither a paid Viva Insights license nor a Microsoft 365 Copilot license is required to view the dashboard.

+If you are wondering where to find it, have a look here: [How do I get to Copilot Dashboard?](https://powershellscripts.github.io/articles/en/copilot/copilotdashboard/)